jhsu802701/rails_from_scratch_rails5/09-05-admins_login.md

 ```
 * In your web browser, refresh the admin login page.
 You'll still see the generic Devise sign in page, but the controller is now "admins/sessions".

+### Devise Controllers and Views
+* Create admin authentication controllers.
+Enter the command "rails generate devise:controllers admins".
+This creates admin authentication controllers that will be needed later.
+* Create admin authentication pages.
+Enter the command "rails generate devise:views admins".
+This creates admin authentication pages that you will use later.

 ### Admin Login Form
 * Replace the contents of the file app/views/admins/sessions/new.html.erb with the following:
 ```